McBlueFrog/universal-binary-patcher/README.md

 # universal-binary-patcher
-A little program which makes a backup of a file and follows the instructions given and modifies the binary
+A little program which follows the instructions given and modifies the binary + makes a backup of the original file